amirmohan/SPROUT/README.md

 # Quickstart Guide

-SPROUT_prediciton
+To start using the light-weght prediction tool simply run SPROUT_prediciton.py and follow the instruction.
+The only software requirement is python 2.7.X.
 SPROUT pipeline conveniently works in three modes depending on what input format is available to the user.
 Here we detail each operating mode:

 Mode (1)

 The first mode takes the DNA sequence of the guide and the PAM sequence (23 base pairs) as the input.
-No other input is required for this operation model.
+No other input is required for this operational mode.
 This is ideal for nucleotide-only guide design purposes.

 Which input format do you prefer?
 (1) sgRNA sequence only